_content: add blog post and new fuzzing tutorial

 ```

-With the unit test converted to a fuzz test, it’s time to run the test again.
+With the unit test converted to a fuzz test, its time to run the test again.

 ### Run the code